aroberge/ideas/docs/source/usage.rst

 According to a few quick tests we did a while ago,
 |ideas| works with Pypy just as well as it does with CPython.
+If you dind that it doesn't, please let us know by filing an issue.

 Advanced usage